 - Jelly doughnuts â€“ I like these!
 Stick a candle in 9 of them before you eat them.
-(Since they are fried, sufganiot as they are called in Hebrew have become a traditional food for Hanukkah.)
+(Since they are fried, sufganiyot, as they are called in Hebrew, have become a traditional food for Chanukah.)

 - Big marshmallows and peanut butter cups â€“ You can make each one tall or not.
 If you do, my mom showed me a toothpick can keep them together.